 We are managed under the direction of our Board of Directors.
-Our directors are: Mark W. Brugger, Timothy R. Chi, Michael A. Hartmeier, Maureen L. McAvey, William W. McCarten, Gilbert T. Ray, William J. Shaw, Bruce D. Wardinski and Kathleen A. Merrill.
+Our directors are: Mark W. Brugger, Timothy R. Chi, Michael A. Hartmeier, Kathleen A. Merrill, William W. McCarten, William J. Shaw, Bruce D. Wardinski and Tabassum S. Zalotrawala.
 Mr. McCarten is the Chairman of our Board of Directors and Mr. Wardinski is our lead independent director.
-Each of our directors stands for election annually, although Ms. McAvey and Mr. Ray will not stand for re-election this year.
+Each of our directors stands for election annually.